 You can guard against culture clash by being clear about the culture you want and using all tools at your disposal to ensure you achieve it.
-For example, education, the right incentives, and a focus on your employee brand are most helpful when looking at a possible merging of corporate cultures.
+For example, education, the right incentives, and a focus on your employee brand is most helpful when looking at a possible merging of corporate cultures.

 2. Loss of differentiation

 Avoid mergers when the features—and benefits—that make one firm valuable are not relevant to the other brand.
 Rather than add critical assets, capabilities, or value, the acquired or merged firm dilutes the brand and competitive advantage.

 A merger should be the result of a carefully researched brand analysis.
 It should NOT be an ego-driven trophy deal.

 3. A major distraction

 Mergers and post-merger integrations are resource-intensive activities that usually involve some of the most senior people in the firm.
 If they are not prepared for it, they can easily be distracted by other critical, but less urgent activities.

 The potential for distraction is greatest—and most profound—after the deal is done and the focus moves to integration.
-If senior management gets too distracted, and you risk having the merger flounder as well as damaging the underlying business.
+If senior management gets too distracted, you risk having the merger flounder as well as damaging the underlying business.

 4. Marketplace confusion

 Let’s say Firm A, a highly respected accounting firm that specializes in manufacturing, acquires Firm B, a cybersecurity firm with specializes in helping retailers.
 The acquisition seems very strategic.
 Seeing an opportunity, the combined firm, A+B Associates, tries to add retail to their specialization.
 The result is a confusing marketplace.